wom/StoryForge/README.md

 **Features:**
 - Enter a custom story prompt and generate a short story using LLM.
-- Generate a unique AI image illustration for the story.
+- Generate AI image illustrations for your story with flexible options:
+  - Use the story as context and describe the image yourself
+  - Break the story into logical chunks (paragraphs) and generate an image for each, with consistent style
+  - Skip image generation if desired
-- Save the generated image to disk with a creative, context-aware filename.
+- Save generated images to disk with creative, context-aware filenames.
 - All interactions are handled in a modern, responsive terminal UI.
 - Includes unit tests for core logic and easy setup with uv and pytest.